 In the business world, it’s said that anything is negotiable.

 Negotiation is about finding balance.
 Giving something up to get something that is ostensibly more important.
-It’s Business 101 stuff.
+This is Business 101 stuff.

 Why is it, then, that even those who are familiar with the subtleties of negotiation are so unlikely to apply the same strategies to other aspects of life?